Accepting family estrangement is the hardest during the holidays. Perhaps you are dealing with family issues that are getting you down.

-And I felt powerless to change it or make it go away.
+In fact, I felt powerless to change it or make it go away.
 Instead, I suffered silently.

 Of course, the best plan of action would be to reconcile, but if this is not possible, there are some ways to help you survive the next couple of months.

-Estranged from Family at the Holidays
+Accepting Family Estrangement at the Holidays

-If you have family issues, you know how bad it feels to be estranged at the holidays.
+If you have family issues, you know how bad it feels to be estranged from family at the holidays.
 For me, the holidays didn’t just reinforce loss, there was always a good amount of shame that slapped me in the face for about three months.

 Don’t get me wrong, I created family memories with my kids, decorated, sang all the songs, and ate my fair share of turkey and pumpkin pie.

-It hurt more than you can imagine.
+In fact, it hurt more than you can imagine.

 When friends would ask what I was doing on the Big Day, I always felt the need to make my life sound extra happy and fun.
 And that I was doing just fine.
-I hid the fact that I was angry and even depressed about the hole that was in my heart.
+I hid the fact that I was angry and even depressed about the hole in my heart.

 And then all the lies started…